BigStationW/ComfyUi-Untwisting-RoPE/documentation/unofficial_extensions.md

 These options are experimental and are not part of the original Untwisting RoPE paper.

-## `adain_on_v`

-Extends AdaIN alignment from attention `Q/K` to also include `V`.

-This can help ensure that the final image has a color scheme similar to that of the reference image.

 ## `post_attention_adain`

  Matches the target attention output statistics to the reference attention output.